Sculling

 Vyacheslav Ivanov

-Vyacheslav Ivanov is a former Soviet Union and Russian sculler who won four Olympic gold medals in the single sculls event between 1960 and 1972.
+Vyacheslav Ivanov is a former Soviet Union and Russian sculler who won three-straight Olympic gold medals in the single sculls event between 1956 and 1964 (one of only two athletes to achieve that feat).
 He is widely regarded as one of the greatest scullers of all time.

 Pertti Karppinen